-Approximately 1.4million tonnes of textiles which could have been re-used or recycled are needlessly put in to rubbish bins
+Approximately 921,000 tonnes of textiles which could have been re-used or recycled are needlessly put in to rubbish bins.

 Lots of textiles can be recycled in Ealing including clothes, bags, belts, curtains, blankets, towels, odd socks and lingerie.

-Any unwanted clothing, can be put in in your green recycling box on your next weekly collection day.
 Just make sure you put them in a bag to keep them dry and tie any pairs of shoes together and place the bag on top of the bin.

-Alternatively you could be creative and ‘upcycle' the items which you have in your wardrobe, look out for local ‘swishing events’ or you could donate them to a charity shop.
-For more information see www.loveyourclothes.org.uk
+Look out for local ‘swishing events’ or you could donate them to a charity shop.
+For more information go to www.loveyourclothes.org.uk.

 What happens to my unwanted textiles?